sdziallas/comp55/docs/labs/12-Hash.md

 ```

 If you have been reading this document closely you may notice that we
-already have a name for the abnormal fear of work in ergophobia.
+already have a name for the abnormal fear of work in *ergophobia*.
 So now
 we have two different keys that use the same value.
 This is OK.
 This
 does not violate anything from a HashMap standpoint, since both keys
 still have just one value.
-The opposite is where things get dicey,
-however, let's explore how java will introduce this.
+However, the opposite would not hold.
+Let's explore that notion with the following statement.

 ```java
 phobias.put("nomophobia", "the fear of losing mobile phone service or your mobile phone device")
 ```

-Since our ```phobias``` HashMap already has a linkage with *nomophobia*,
+Since our ```phobias``` HashMap has already linked *nomophobia*,
 Java will **replace** that linkage with the one given here.
 Thus, no
-longer would the shorter definition be linked to *nomophobia*, but
-rather the longer definition would.
-Each key can only correspond to one
+longer would the shorter definition be linked to *nomophobia*, it would be replaced with this longer definition. **Each key can only correspond to one
-value
+value.**

-## You said this was like a dictionary though, what if there are multiple meanings to the same word?
+## But...what if there are multiple meanings to the same word?

 In that case if you want to store multiple meanings, you'll have to
 select an object or class that will allow you to store multiple
 meanings.
 For example, you can have a word that has multiple meanings
 sometimes even contradictory.
 Let's start up another ```HashMap```, this
 time for contronyms which are words that often have opposite meanings.
-For example, think about the word "dust".
+For example, think about the word ***dust***.
 Usually it means to take off
 something right?
 For example, when you want to *dust* the furniture.
-However, dusting a pan, may mean that rather than you taking something
-away you are adding something to the pan, like you want to *dust* a pan
+However, the word *dust* can also mean to add something instead of taking away!
+For example you may want to *dust* a pan
 with flour.
 In this case the word **dust** has two meanings.
 Let's say
 we want to create a map that has both.
 How would this be done?
 In this
 situation we could create some really long string, but what we can do is